SquareSR/alternative-red-routes/manipless/README.md

 - Give the Soda Pop to the girl first in exchange for TM48 Rock Slide and then one Fresh Water for TM13 Ice Beam

 5F - Clerk on the left hand side
-- Buy 13 X Accuracy
+- Buy 11-12 X Accuracy
-- Buy 1-3 X Special
+- Buy 1-2 X Special
 - Buy 5-6 X Speed

 Take the elevator to the first floor.

+Fly Menu: // has to change to use srepel and teach rock slide
+- swap SS with TM07, srepel, teach RS
+- swap slot3 w/ X-Acc, teach Fly
-Fly Menu:
+- Fly
+- Up to teach TM13 to nido
+- Walk to Lavender Tower

 - Swap slot 2 S.S.
 Ticket, down 12 with X Accuracy
 - Down 3 teach HM02 Fly to bird
 - Up 4 to place cursor on TM13
-- Fly to Celadon (down 1)
+- Fly to Lavender (down 3)
 - Teach TM13 Ice Beam to Nidoking over slot 4
 - Bike to the Game Corner

 ## HIDEOUT SPLIT

-Poster Grunt:
-- Raticate: Thrash x1-2
-- Zubat: Thrash

-Lift Key Rocket:
-- Koffing: Thrash x2 (if no Thrashes or 8+ SPC: IB + TB)
-- Zubat: Thrash or TB

-Get the Lift Key, the Rare Candy, and TM07.

-Take the elevator to B4F.

-Grunt Menu:
+Ghost Menu:
 - Swap slot 3 Potion, down 6 with Super Repel
+- Use Pokedoll
 - Down 3 teach TM48 Rock Slide over slot 2
 - Use slot 3 Super Repel
 - Down 3 swap Helix Fossil down 8 with X Speed